anroots/pgca/README.md

 - Add more in-code documentation
 - Increase unit test coverage
 - Refactor code, from proof-of-concept version to 1.0 quality
+- Improve HTML report
+- Create a command for showing details about a particular rule (`rules:show`), refactor `rules` into `rules:list`
+- Add longer 'explanation' block to all rules.
+Might be 2-3 paragraphs with examples and a long explanation why this particular rule exists

 ## Credits